justinbeup/cecs-378-sp24-01-reading-01-intro-to-compsec-justinbeup/README.md

 1. Define the term *computer security*.

+According to the NIST Internal/Interagency Report NISTIR 7298, "*computer security* is defined as the measures, and controls that ensure confidentiality, integrity, and availability of information processed and stored by a computer, including hardware, software, firmware, information data, and telecommunications" - William Stallings, Lawrie Brown, February 7, 2024

 2. What is the difference between passive and active security threats?

 3. Explain the difference between an attack surface and an attack tree.